MicrosoftDocs/azure-reference-other/studio-module-reference/compute-linear-correlation.md

 ### Step 3: Generate the coefficient

 1. Add the [Compute Linear Correlation](compute-linear-correlation.md) module to your experiment.
-You can find this module in the [Statistical Functions](statistical-functions.md) category in Azure Machine Learning Studio.
+You can find this module in the [Statistical Functions](statistical-functions.md) category in Azure Machine Learning Studio (classic).

 2. Add the dataset that you want to analyze.